Charles Deluvio on unsplash.com

 7. Ask if and how they want your help – and don’t help if they decline your offer.
 If you think you see a caregiver struggling, if they are working for a manager who is acting in biased ways or is being judgmental and unkind, or if another team member is gossiping or making damaging assumptions, ask if they want you to intervene or change their work assignment.
 But remember that unsolicited help is one of the primary problems many caregivers have to deal with in their caregiving situation.
 Often, just offering to listen is the best help you can give.

-Need some help with the emotional grind of caregiving?
+Need some help with the emotional grind of caregiver responsibilities?

 Comments will be moderated.
 Facilitator on Fire is committed to creating safe experiences to learn together about teams.
 We are not afraid of hard questions, so please ask and comment about things that are difficult or might be touchy!
 Language intended to harm others will not be permitted in comments or at live events; moderation will be made and comments allowed at the sole discretion of Facilitator on Fire team members.